WASasquatch/humhub-modules-custom-pages/README.md

 ### PHP Page / Widget Usage

 - The PHP pages run off the eval() functioning, meaning all supplied input needs to be already in PHP Mode.
 Do not start, or end with `<?php ... ?>`, instead write as if already in PHP Mode.
+- One of the most important things to remember is you are writing PHP in the confined of Yii and HumHub and must write within those standards.
 - You can use the object var `$user` to access user information such as the user display name `$user->displayName`
 - When using Widget Type **Space (Sidebar Widget)** you can access the space information with the `$space` variable.
 For example to access the space name you would use `$space->name`